 But that doesn’t negate the truth of God’s Word that says: When we have somebody work for us, they are worthy of their hire.

-For that reason, I've begun to pay people who contribute to this blog.
-Would they write for free?
+For that reason, I pay people who help with this ministry.
+Would they help for free?
 In many cases, yes.
-Writers just do that for each other.
 But I got convicted about it because of this verse:

-When I went to Nicaragua recently, I asked my friend Bobbi to share with you.
+When I went to Nicaragua a few years ago, I asked my friend Bobbi to share with you.
 She would have done it for free, because she was just doing me a favor.

 But you know what?
 I got convicted about it because I like to be paid for my work, so I felt like I should pay her too.